 Submit 2021 tax documentation to Financial Aid Services Office

-You will need to submit copies of 2021 federal tax returns, including all schedules and W-2(s).
+You will need to submit copies of 2021 federal tax returns, including all schedules, statements, and W-2(s).

-*If you are not required to file a 2021 federal tax return, please complete a Non Tax Filer Statement(s) with all applicable W2 Statement(s) from employer(s).
+*If you are not required to file a 2021 federal tax return, please submit a Non Tax Filer Statement(s) with all applicable W2 Statement(s) from employer(s).